-If early help is appropriate, the Deputy DSL will generally lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
-Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.
+If early help is appropriate, the DSL will support you in liaising with other agencies and setting up an inter-agency assessment as appropriate.

-The Deputy DSL will keep the case under constant review and the school will consider a referral to local authority children's social care if the situation does not seem to be improving.
+The DSL will keep the case under constant review and the school will consider a referral to local authority children's social care if the situation does not seem to be improving.
 Timelines of interventions will be monitored and reviewed.